anionic/packages-jpl/README.md

 JPL is designed in two layers, a low-level interface to the Prolog FLI and a high-level Java interface for the Java programmer who is not concerned with the details of the Prolog FLI.
 The low-level interface is provided for C programmers who may wish to port their C implementations which use the FLI to Java with minimal fuss.

+JPL has been integrated into the full SWI-Prolog distribution starting with version 5.4.x, including binaries for MS-Windows and a Linux RPM.

 ### OBJECTIVES

 The objectives of JPL are to: